 |Supported Audio Formats||N/A||HE-AAC, LC-AAC+, MP3, Vorbis, WAV (LPCM), FLAC|

 Sonos OneSonos One (Gen 1) - Voice Controlled Smart Speaker with Amazon Alexa Built-in (Black) has made quite the splash in recent years, with compact devices that easy to use and pretty good sounding to boot.
 The One shacks up as the centerpiece of that, with Alexa integration, app control, and room-filling sound.

 Sonos adopts a minimal aesthetic across all their devices, and the One is no exception to that.
 It’s really just a rectangle, with slightly curved edges, and an all-around grille.
 Even so, there’s a lot to appreciate about the look.

 The soft rubberized shell contrasts nicely with an all metal grille that surrounds the entire body.
 Maybe it’s not the most resistant to damage, but it really isn’t supposed to be.
-The Sonos One is a competently built device, with plenty of protection, just don’t go too overboard.
+Sonos One (Gen 1) - Voice Controlled Smart Speaker with Amazon Alexa Built-in (Black) is a competently built device, with plenty of protection, just don’t go too overboard.